 A platform which assembles operational customer profiles by collecting interaction data from customers’ online and digital behavior.
 Captured data is enriched with contextual information, combined with data captured offline and then used to update existing profile information for that individual.
 The CDP maintains, stores and distributes customer profiles containing all information relating to an individual customer or prospect.
 The CDP is a centralized platform which eliminates data silos which form between different databases.
 The implementation of a CDP is an architectural transformation in which an organization opts to feed its databases, analytics solutions and marketing tools with detailed and consistent data from a central source.
 Organizations who implement a CDP have one common objective – to improve the quality of their customer data, which will in turn enhance the performance of the systems it serves.

 Some CDPs can collect consent choices made by customers, along with the interaction data they have been configured to capture.
 This consent data constitutes proof of a legal basis for processing and, depending on the capabilities of the CDP in question, the customer profile could be used to fulfill data portability and right of erasure requests from customers, or to facilitate investigations from the regulator.

 Also, depending on the CDP’s ability to connect to third party systems, consent data could be used to automatically restrict data processing where no legal basis exists.
 This requires a seamless integration between the CDP and the systems your organization uses to process data and engage with customers, such as decisioning systems and marketing platforms.

 The Celebrus CDP and GDPR compliance

-Just as GDPR is aligned with digital marketing best practice, by delivering an optimised data management strategy, Celebrus goes beyond ensuring compliance to the new regulations.
-Unlike traditional CDPs who predominantly record web interactions, relying on tag management, Celebrus captures all digital behavioural data across every channel and device, in real-time.
+Just as GDPR is aligned with digital marketing best practice, by delivering an optimized data management strategy, Celebrus goes beyond ensuring compliance to the new regulations.
+Unlike traditional CDPs who predominantly record web interactions, relying on tag management, Celebrus captures all digital behavioral data across every channel and device, in real-time.